 In the following example, the person who saved the image to Pinterest kept the auto-filled description from pinchofyum.com, but they also added some of their own notes at the end.

 Where are Pinterest descriptions taken from the page?

 Pinterest descriptions can be taken from a variety of places.
 Pinterest will always try to use the most specific description for the image, so it uses content from the page in a specific order.
 From most specific to least specific, Pinterest will auto-fill image descriptions from the following places on your page:

 - The image’s alt attribute

-- The first few sentences from your page
+- The first few sentences from your post

 A more specific description about the image gives Pinterest users more information about that image and gives them more reason to click through to your website.
 If all else fails, Pinterest will use the first few sentences from the web page in hopes that it will give some insight into what the image is about.
 If an image has an alt attribute that describes the image for search and screen readers, it will use that as the Pin description since the alt text likely describes what exists in that specific image.